scrapinghub/portia/README.md

     vagrant up

 This will launch a Ubuntu virtual machine, build Portia and start the ``slyd`` server.
 You'll then be able to access Portia at ``http://localhost:8000/static/main.html``.
 You can stop the ``slyd`` server using ``vagrant suspend`` or ``vagrant halt``.
 To run ``portiacrawl`` you will need to SSH into the virtual machine by running ``vagrant ssh``.

+### Running Portia Locally

+If you are would like to run Portia locally you should create an environment with virtualenv:

+    virtualenv YOUR_ENV_NAME --no-site-packages
+    source YOUR_ENV_NAME/bin/activate

+and inside this env install the required packages:

+    pip install -r requirements.txt
+    pip install -e slybot

+To run Portia start slyd:

+    cd slyd
+    twistd -n slyd

+Portia will now be running on port 9001 and you can access it at: ``http://localhost:9001/static/main.html``

+### Running Portia with Docker

+If you are on a Linux machine you will need [Docker](https://docs.docker.com/installation/) installed or if you are using a [Windows](https://docs.docker.com/installation/windows/) or [Mac OS X](https://docs.docker.com/installation/mac/) machine you will need [boot2docker](http://boot2docker.io/).

+After following the appropriate instructions above the Portia image can be built using the command below:

+    docker build -t potia .

+Portia can be run using the command below:

+    docker run -i -t --rm
+    -v <PROJECT_FOLDER>/data:/app/slyd/data:rw \
+    -p 9001:9001 \
+    --name portia \
+    portia

+Portia will now be running on port 9001 and you can access it at: ``http://localhost:9001/static/main.html`` Projects will be stored in the project folder that you mount to docker.

+To run `portiacrawl` add `/app/slybot/bin/portiacrawl <PROJECT_PATH> [SPIDER] [OPTIONS]` to the command above.

+:warning: `For Windows the <PROJECT_FOLDER> path must be of the form /<DRIVE_LETTER/<PATH>`

 ### Running a Portia Spider